unoptimalsuperstructure/VisuAL-1/README.md

 - PyQt6

 # 3D Visualiser
-Current version: 0.0.2
+Current version: 0.0.2a

 Features: Have fun applying translations and reflections to unit cubes.
 The last position of a cube before a transformation is shown as a translucent cube, and the line of translation, or the line or plane of reflection is shown.
+The matrix stack for the active object can also be displayed.

 Controls:
 - WASD to move along the xy-plane.